-God knows that Paul loves the Corinthian church.
+God knew that Paul loved the Corinthian church.
 His boast was an act of love.

 But what I do,

-Paul explains why he did not accept any offerings from the Corinthians.
+Paul explained why he did not accept any offerings from the Corinthians.

 I will also continue to do,

-The apostle will continue to refuse support from the Corinthians.
+The apostle would continue to refuse support from the Corinthians.

 that I may cut off the opportunity [occasion]

 Paul’s enemies sought an occasion to misrepresent his motives for ministry.
-It was also an incident whereby they may claim to be authentic apostles.
+It was also an incident whereby they might claim to be authentic apostles.

 from those who desire an opportunity

-He continued to refuse support to keep the critics from claiming that he was in the ministry for mercenary reasons.
+Paul continued to refuse support, to keep the critics from claiming that he was in the ministry for mercenary reasons.
 His opponents could not claim equality in this regard.
 They had accepted remuneration for their services.

 to be regarded just as we are in the things of which they boast.